-Careful processing by experienced tea masters gives the Concubine Oolong tea its diverse aroma of honey and citrus.
+Careful processing by experienced tea masters gives the Concubine Oolong tea its varied aroma of honey and citrus.
 In addition, this Gui Fei Oolong can be brewed much more often than other Oolong teas.

-You remembered the "four beauties" in Chinese mythology who were famous for their extraordinary beauty and were close to the Chinese ruler.
+They remembered the "four beauties" in Chinese mythology who were famous for their extraordinary beauty and were close to the Chinese ruler.